slacgismo/gismo-cloud-deploy/README.md

 aws eks update-kubeconfig --region <your-region-code> --name <your-cluster-name>
 ~~~

+:warning: **If you see some error messages related to unauthorized actions, this means this cluster didn't authorize the permission to this role.
+Please reach out the project or cluster creator to grant permission.
+Or follow the [EKS configuration](#eks-configuration) section to create a new cluster**

 - In `gismo-cloud-deploy` directory, use command `git checkout main` to checkout to main branchm, and use `git pull` to  pull down latest repository from [gismo-cloud-deploy.git](git@github.com:slacgismo/gismo-cloud-deploy.git) in `main` branch.

 - Set up a `.env` file for `CLI` program usage.